Claims about BBC host accused of paying a teen for sexually explicit photos disputed

 LONDON — A lawyer representing the young person at the center of allegations of sexual misconduct by a top BBC host has disputed the claims made in a British tabloid newspaper.

-The male host — whose identity has not been made public — is accused of paying a teenager £35,000 (nearly $45,000) for sexually explicit photos over a three-year period.
+The male host — whose identity has not been made public — is accused of paying a teenager 35,000 pounds (nearly $45,000) for sexually explicit photos over a three-year period.
 The exchanges allegedly began when the person was 17.

 The Sun newspaper broke the story on Friday with an interview with the alleged victim's mother.
 She told the paper her teen used the money to fund a drug habit.